matteobolner/LB2/README.md

-# LB2
+# lb2_project
-Repository for the "Laboratory of bioinformatics 2" course
+Repository for the "Laboratory of bioinformatics 2" project